Compare the scores of Mercury News to other sources on our free Interactive Media Bias Chart. Click Here!

-Mercury News, formerly the San Jose Mercury News, is a newspaper and website covering the Bay Area near San Francisco and the Silicon Valley.
+Ad Fontes Media rates Mercury News in the Middle category of bias and as Reliable, Analysis/Fact Reporting in terms of reliability.
+Mercury News , formerly the San Jose Mercury News, is a newspaper and website covering the Bay Area near San Francisco and the Silicon Valley.
 Founded un 1851 as the San Jose Weekly Visitor, the publication is part of the Bay Area News Group of Digital First Media, owned in part by Alden Global Capitol.
 It is based in San Jose, California.
 The Mercury News has won two Pulitzer Prizes, as well as many other honors.
 The website records approximately 10.5 million visits per month.
-Ad Fontes Media rates Mercury News as neutral in terms of bias and as most reliable in terms of reliability.

-Bias scores for articles and shows are on a scale of -42 to +42, with higher negative scores being more left, higher positive scores being more right, and scores closer to zero being the most neutral and/or balanced.
+Bias scores for articles and shows are on a scale of -42 to +42, with higher negative scores being more left, higher positive scores being more right, and scores closer to zero being minimally biased, equally balanced, or exhibiting a centrist bias.

 These are the most recent content samples that Ad Fontes Media analysts have rated for this source.